 - To raise awareness about challenges, and stimulate debate about choices and consequences.

 - To focus on solutions and helpful aspects.

 - To empower people to take control of their lives in order to achieve their desired outcomes.

 - Introduce The Tug-of-Life terminology and methodology into all aspects of life, thereby facilitating a solution-based approach.

 - To galvanize the whole world into action – and into ‘tugging’ where it counts!

 Meet the Team

-Izabella (aka Izabella Little and Izabella Little-Gates) is the founder and Managing Director of the Life Talk Forum, and author of the Life Talk and Tug of Life books.
+Izabella is the founder of the Life Talk Forum, and author of the Life Talk and Tug of Life books.
 One of her key focus areas is to get teens and young adults thinking about their choices and actions.
 A question that Izabella has posed to tens of thousands of teens is “Who do you want to be and what outcomes do you want?”.
 She encourages teens to avoid any behaviour that leads them away from their ultimate “Goal Person”.
 The many enthusiastic emails that she receives from teens and young adults bear testimony to the powerfully positive impact that her question has on their decisions and actions.
 Many of the valuable lessons Izabella learnt through her own diverse experiences are contained in her books.
-She appears frequently on TV and radio programmes, is often quoted in the print media, and gives a number of talks.
+In South Africa Izabella appeared frequently on TV and radio programmes, was often quoted in the print media, and gave a number of talks.
 She is currently based in Europe.